Roll-formed Racks

 Durable is the word often associated with structural racking.

 You will find structural rack systems in use in many traditional warehouse environments.
-But its durability means it’s a good choice for extreme environments such as freezers, too—making it an excellent choice for cold storage.
+But its durability means it’s a good choice for extreme climates such as freezers, too — making it an excellent choice for cold storage environments.

 Thanks to its C-channel construction, you’ll find virtually no hard-to-reach areas of structural racking systems.
 This makes this racking style the preferred choice for food manufacturing and storage.